ULTRAneXus/RSC-Kotlin/RageScript docs.md

 ## Variables
 - can only be defined in data segment
-- variable names must only consist `E`
-- variable names must only consist `E`
+- variable names must only consist of `E`
 - values can be assigned a value when defined in data segment
 - example:
   - `EE` defines a variable named EE